hellotext/hellotext.js/README.md

 - Track events happening on your site to [Hellotext](https://www.hellotext.com) in real-time.
 - Use Hellotext Forms to dynamically collect data from your customers based on your specific business requirements.
 - Use Hellotext Webchat to interact with your customers in real-time.
+- Let visitors subscribe and unsubscribe to browser notifications with [Push notifications](/docs/push.md).

 ## Installation